Ace-Monkey/Ace-Monkey.github.io/my-react-eportfolio/README.md

 # My React E-portfolio

 This project was made to showcase the information stored on my personal CV in a more sleek and in depth way.
+The information is pulled from a jsonbin that i created; it's one big JSON object with all the data.
 Using my skills in React, I created components and put them together on a webpage, then deployed the finished version to my Github page.

 ## Components